The Unitarian Fellowship of South Florida is proud to have been able to serve the South Florida community for 55 years.

 Worship services are on hiatus for the month of January so, please join us at the Unitarian Universalist Church of Ft.
 Lauderdale starting in January to see where our future is going and growing.

-We will still be holding yoga and drumming at our Fellowship home in Hollywood until the building is sold.
+We will still be holding some yoga and drumming at our Fellowship home in Hollywood until the building is sold.
 We expect to sell the building by March of 2017.

 Once we have completed the sale of the building we will hold a formal ceremony to say Farewell.